ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

-The weak $1^2A_2$ state ($D_1$) of the benzyl radical is seen around 459 nm, identified from the $0-0$ band in the fluorescence spectrum\cite{sch61a}. $1^2A_2$ is predicted to be at 409 nm in GMC-QDPT and 430 nm in ExROPPP and similar to the allyl radical is predicted to be completely dark by ExROPPP, with a very small oscillator strength predicted by GMC-QDPT and composed of $\ket{\Psi_{01}^-}$.
-The $3^2B_2$ state ($\ket{\Psi_{02}^-}$), which appears at 275 nm with $f=0$ in ExROPPP and 249 nm with $f\approx0$ in GMC-QDPT, is not seen in experiment likely due to it having a vanishingly small intensity.
-The two bright states of the benzyl radical, $2^2A_2$ and $4^2B_2$, which are composed of $\ket{\Psi_{01}^+}$ and $\ket{\Psi_{02}^+}$ respectively are seen in the experimental spectra at 318 and 258 nm respectively.\cite{por66a} These states are also well captured by GMC-QDPT ($2^2A_2$ at 295 nm and $4^2B_2$ at 236 nm) and ExROPPP ($2^2A_2$ at 311 nm and $4^2B_2$ at 252 nm) with particularly good agreement in ExROPPP.
-The relative intensities of these transitions are also in agreement between the two theoretical methods and the experiment with the $4^2B_2$ state predicted to be brighter than the $2^2A_2$ by GMC-QDPT and ExROPPP, which is indeed the case in the experimental spectrum.
-While the agreement between ExROPPP and experiment is slightly better for the bright states than dark states, the accuracy of ExROPPP for the benzyl radical is overall as good as if not better than GMC-QDPT.
+The weak $1^2A_2$ state ($D_1$) of the benzyl radical is seen around 2.76 eV (450 nm).\cite{joh68a} $1^2A_2$ is predicted to be at 3.05 eV (407 nm) in GMC-QDPT and 2.89 eV (430 nm) in ExROPPP and similar to the allyl radical is predicted to be completely dark by ExROPPP (composed of $\ket{\Psi_{01}^-}$), with a very small oscillator strength predicted by GMC-QDPT.
+The $3^2B_2$ state ($\ket{\Psi_{02}^-}$ in ExROPPP), which appears at 4.99 eV (248 nm) with $f\approx0$ in GMC-QDPT and 4.50 eV (275 nm) with $f=0$ in ExROPPP, is not seen in experiment likely due to it having a vanishingly small intensity.
+The two bright states of the benzyl radical, $2^2A_2$ and $4^2B_2$, which are composed of $\ket{\Psi_{01}^+}$ and $\ket{\Psi_{02}^+}$ in ExROPPP respectively are seen in the experimental spectra at 4.00 eV (310 nm) and 4.77 eV (260 nm) respectively.\cite{joh68a} These states are also well captured by GMC-QDPT ($2^2A_2$ at 4.20 eV (295 nm) and $4^2B_2$ at 5.25 eV (236 nm)) and ExROPPP ($2^2A_2$ at 3.98 eV (311 nm) and $4^2B_2$ at 4.92 eV (252 nm)) with particularly good agreement in ExROPPP.
+The relative intensities of these transitions are also in agreement between the two theoretical methods with the $4^2B_2$ state predicted to be brighter than the $2^2A_2$ by GMC-QDPT and ExROPPP, which is also consistent with the experimental spectrum.\cite{joh68a} While the agreement between ExROPPP and experiment is slightly better for the bright states than dark states, the accuracy of ExROPPP for the benzyl radical is overall as good as if not better than GMC-QDPT.

+In the GMC-QDPT calculations, the orbitals 1 ($2b_2$) and 2 ($1a_2$) are swapped in energetic order compared to ExROPPP and the excited states seem to be composed of different excitations, however, on swapping the orbital indices 1 and 2 in the GMC-QDPT excitations, the states are the same as those in ExROPPP.
+To avoid confusion, we have omitted the compositions of the GMC-QDPT states here and these results can be found in the supplementary information.